 - The site-level staff tracks the assignment of assets to students, staff, and rooms, allowing the district to have oversight of exactly how mobile devices are being utilized.
 Not only will the current assignment of devices be imported to document, but the historical use of the asset by building, room, or person (staff or student) ensures all assets are documented.

 - MDM systems also don’t provide accountability procedures to ensure that each student or teacher knows that the device is on loan, and damages or loss are accounted for and documented.

 - Administrators also have to budget and justify refresh initiatives of these mobile devices and accessories, understanding age, funding source, and building allocation – where the MDM system provides little support to big picture planning.

 - Districts are also concerned about inventory that isn’t MDM compatible.
 Assets like Career and Technology Education equipment, Special Education assistive devices, and capital assets don’t have an automated inventory control method through MDM technology.

 This is where physical asset inventory management systems come in, like TIPWeb-IT.
-TIPWeb–IT uses barcode and RFID technology for physical inventory tracking and can integrate data with common MDM’s like Filewave, Lightspeed Systems, SCCM, Jamf, and Google Admin.
+TIPWeb–IT uses barcode and RFID technology for physical inventory tracking and can integrate data with common MDM’s like Google Admin and Jamf for free or Filewave, Lightspeed Systems, SCCM, and others for a fee.
 Effectively tracking any asset’s lifecycle from purchase, transfer, assignment, and disposal is intended to be used by frontline staff at the school building.